 Individual articles on this website are copyrighted.
 Articles may be downloaded for personal use; users are forbidden to reproduce, republish, redistribute, or resell any materials from this website in either machine-readable form or any other form without permission of the author and NHLA or payment of the appropriate royalty for reuse.
 For permissions and other copyright-related questions, please email your question to: editor [at] nhlaonline.org.

-Dr. Dirt would just die to be in the shoes of John Hart, Professor of Horticultural Technology, Thompson School of Applied Science, University of New Hampshire, Durham.
+Dr. Dirt is mildly worried about John Hart, Professor of Horticultural Technology, Thompson School of Applied Science, University of New Hampshire, Durham.